 For the best and simplest conditioner simply mix one tablespoon of vinegar (we use apple cider vinegar, but really any vinegar will do) with one cup of water.
 Apply the vinegar-water mix to your hair after washing it with Aleppo soap or baking soda, then rinse your hair thoroughly.
 Done!

-Your common store-bought toothpaste is laden with toxic chemicals such as Sodium Lauryl Sulphate, Triclosan, Polyethylene Glycol, or Titanium Dioxide, just to mention a few.
-Just DuckDuckGo any of these and you’ll know why you would not want those in your mouth.
-The fact that it is common knowledge that you should never swallow toothpaste is strange enough already!
-To replace your chemical cocktail with a healthy alternative you can either try some of those at an organic store near you (we switched to Weleda Salt toothpaste long time ago) or have a go at the recipe below.
+Toothpaste is one of the products with the highest amounts of toxic chemicals.
+Common toothpaste includes chemicals such as Sodium Lauryl Sulphate, Triclosan, Polyethylene Glycol, or Titanium Dioxide, just to mention a few.
+Just DuckDuckGo any of these and you’ll know why you will not want those in your mouth.
+The fact that it is common knowledge that you should never swallow toothpaste is worrying enough!
+To replace your chemical cocktail with a healthy alternative you can either try some of those at an organic store near you (I have switched to Weleda Salt toothpaste long time ago) or have a go at the recipe below.

 - 2 tbsp. of bentonite clay